- Do you care about providing a more inclusive experience to visually impaired customers?

 Would you like to know more?

-If you’d like to join the waiting list, ask me a question, request a copy of my free accessibility factsheet, or sign up for the newsletter, please use my contact form:
+If you’d like to sign up for the course, ask me a question, request a copy of my free accessibility factsheet, or sign up for the newsletter, please use my contact form: